National Authors Day: 10 Authors of Business Books

 9. Gary Vaynerchuk, Crushing It

-In Crushing It, the follow-up to his original bestseller Crush It, Gary Vaynerchuk explains why having a vibrant personal brand is critical for entrepreneurial success.
-This book is full of practical advice for using social media to amplify your brand, regardless of your line of work.
+In Crushing It, the follow-up to his original bestseller Crush It, Gary Vaynerchuk explains why having a vibrant personal brand is critical for business success.
+This book is full of practical advice for using social media to amplify your brand, regardless of your line of work or business industry.

 10. Eric Ries, The Lean Startup

 If you’re considering starting your own business — or have already taken the plunge — this book is essential reading.
-The Lean Startup will teach you how to leverage capital and human creativity more effectively and remain flexible in your decision-making so that your business survives the highly critical startup phase.
+The Lean Startup will teach you how to leverage capital, be more creative, and remain flexible when making decisions.
+By doing this, Ries believes that you can ensure that your business survives the highly critical startup phase and goes on to succeed for many years to come.

-With winter approaching, there’s no better time to catch up on your reading, so head to your local library, bookstore, or website to pick up a book that inspires you.
+With winter approaching, it’s the perfect time to catch up on your reading.
+So, head to your local library, bookstore, or website to pick up a book that inspires you.
 It may be the push you need to finally pursue your passion or take your business to the next level.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.